Advertisement

 Get a jump start on your own planning for LA28 as the Golden State gears up to host the world’s biggest sporting event

-You don’t have to be an athlete to be hyped for the Los Angeles 2028 Olympics, the first summer games to be held in the United States in more than three decades.
+You don’t have to be an athlete to be hyped for the Los Angeles 2028 Olympics, the first summer Games to be held in the United States in more than three decades.
 Taking place from July 14–30, 2028, the XXXIV Olympiad will mark L.A.’s third stint as host city.

-In previous years, Los Angeles has played a pivotal role in shaping the games, from opening the first-ever centralized Olympic Village in 1932 to bringing a bit of show business to the 1984 closing ceremony—think simulated flying saucers, a laser show, and a 750-member marching band.
+In previous years, Los Angeles has played a pivotal role in shaping the Games, from opening the first-ever centralized Olympic Village in 1932 to bringing a bit of show business to the 1984 closing ceremony—think simulated flying saucers, a laser show, and a 750-member marching band.
 For the Los Angeles 2028 Olympics (LA28), more than 40 sports will be showcased at 800-plus events.

 2028 Summer Olympic venues

-Marking another first in Olympic history and an important step in making the games more sustainable, no new permanent venues will be built to host LA28.
-Instead, the organizing committee is making the most of Southern California’s vast landscape.
-Competitions will take place at around 80 venues throughout California, ranging from Temecula to San Diego and potentially as far north as the San Francisco Bay Area.
-Plenty of iconic L.A.-area stadiums and arenas will also be deployed, including the Los Angeles Memorial Coliseum, SoFi Stadium, L.A.
-Live, and Crypto.com Arena.
+No new permanent venues will be built to host LA28—instead, the organizing committee is making the most of Southern California’s vast landscape and existing facilities.
+Competitions will take place at around 80 venues throughout California, including in San DiegoOrange County, and potentially as far north as the San Francisco Bay Area

 Roughly 10,500 athletes and millions of spectators will travel to the Golden State for LA28.
 If you plan to join them, here’s everything you need to know about getting around L.A., where to stay, and what to see between events.